How to Scout Startups at Accelerators and Hackathons Before Demo Day

 • Remote Accelerators/Hackathons: As programs globalize, investors can participate in deal flow from anywhere, accessing geographies previously out of reach.

-• Corporate Collaboration: Large companies increasingly run their own accelerators or support corporate-backed hackathons to “see around the corner.”
+• Corporate Collaboration: Large companies and VC accelerators increasingly run their own programs or support corporate-backed hackathons.

 • Open Innovation Platforms: Crowdsourced solutions attract diverse startups, increasing competition and opportunity for investors.